jezur/corndiseasedetector.github.io/index.md

 ### About our model

 The available datasets for maize are too small to be used in deep neural networks.
-To solve this problem we decided to use a `Transfer Learning` strategy and reuse some layers from a ResNet50 network trained on the ImageNet dataset, from `torchvision.models.resnet50`.
-Only the final layers of our network were trained.
+To solve this problem we used a `Transfer Learning` strategy and reused some layers from a ResNet50 network trained on the ImageNet dataset, from `torchvision.models.resnet50`.
+Only the final layers of our network were trained, keeping the pre-trained layers constant.
 Our model shows good quality metrics.
+[ELABORAR]

 ### Support or Contact